 If a Tribunal finds you have been unfairly dismissed, they may order your employer to reinstate you and give you back your job, re-engage you in a different job or pay compensation.
 It’s important to know all your rights regarding redundancy, so you are treated fairly and are entitled to the benefits you have earned.

 It’s important to use the time you’re in between jobs wisely.
 Don’t feel rushed into applying to every new job that comes your way, but think about what you’ve enjoyed about the previous positions you’ve held, and what job you would like to hold next.
 Reach out to colleagues and connections in the industry you’re interested in for guidance and advice, which may help identify new employers to contact.

-Whilst financial strains and pressures may be playing on your mind, it’s important to apply to jobs you’re really interested in and passionate about.
-Applying to every job out there and accepting the first offer that comes your way, may result in you landing a job you don’t like and one won’t be willing to work for.
+Whilst financial strains and pressures may be playing on your mind, it’s important to apply to jobs you’re really interested in and passionate about – openness to new job avenues is also important.
+For instance, if you are passionate about data analysis with previous experience in finance, why not consider jobs in economics?
 If you find yourself struggling to figure out what job is right for you, take our career test quiz for graduates!

 Job hunting can be overwhelming and daunting to take on by yourself, registering with a recruitment agency is a great way to help with any job queries you have and support you with your applications.

-Check out our blog for tips on how to approach and register with a recruitment agency.
+Check out our blog for tips on how to approach and sign up for a recruitment agency.
 At Give a Grad a Go, our industry expert recruiters offer personalised career advice and will help you every step of the way with your graduate job applications – register with us today!